 You can archive proposals or individual proposal line items.
 Archiving removes items from view to which you no longer need immediate access.
 You can still find archived items by filtering for them.
+You can only archive a proposal if the end date is in the past.

 Common reasons for needing to archive proposals are that you: